Medical Journal Digest

 UK individual subscribers cannot use it.

 UpToDate Pro Plus AI is currently available only to personal subscribers in the US and Canada.
-A UK doctor paying £440 per year for individual UpToDate access is paying the same price as a US doctor but receiving a materially different product.
+A UK doctor paying £440 per year for individual UpToDate access pays a comparable price to a US subscriber but receives a materially different product.

 This is the same regulatory pattern driving OpenEvidence's withdrawal and ChatGPT for Clinicians' UK exclusion.
-US vendors are restricting AI healthcare features in markets where the regulatory path is uncertain.
-The UK is currently one of those markets.
+US vendors are routing AI healthcare features through enterprise channels and markets where the regulatory path is clearer.
+The UK individual is, for now, outside both.

 What The Monday Clinical Brief does

 MCB is a push tool.
-Every Monday morning, it sends you five of the most important peer-reviewed papers published in your specialty that week.
+Every Monday morning, it sends you every new peer-reviewed paper published that week in the five highest-impact journals in your specialty.
 Plain-language summaries.
 Links to the originals.
 Nothing else.

 The job is current awareness — making sure that when a practice-changing trial is published in your field, you know about it that week rather than six months later.